Protected trees

 Pre-application advice for works to or the felling of protected trees

 We are unable to offer a formal pre-application service for TPO applications and TCA notifications due to the high volume of applications that we process.
-If you require professional advice prior to submitting an application, we suggest discussing the matter with a qualified arborist or arboriculturalist who will be able to provide guidance on current industry best practice.
+If you require professional advice prior to submitting an application, we suggest discussing the matter with a qualified arborist or arboriculturist who will be able to provide guidance on current industry best practice.

 Compensation claims